r-lib/pkgdown/README.md

 # Features

-* Attractive defaults: `staticdocs` uses [bootstrap](http://twitter.github.com/bootstrap/) to provide an attractive website that you can easily customise.
+* Attractive defaults: staticdocs uses [bootstrap] (http://twitter.github.com/bootstrap/) to provide an attractive website that you can easily customise.

 * Customisable: you can override the default templates to provide alternative rendering

-Compared to `Rd2html`, staticdoc:
+Compared to `Rd2html`, staticdocs:

 * Makes it easier to customise the output